jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/createInstances.md

             - local: Unable to specify size, the default size is 40GB
             - cloud: Value range: 40-500GB, and cannot be smaller than the minimum system disk size of image; if not specified, the default is the system disk size in the image
         - Auto-delete
-            - For a local disk, the default value is True, and this attribute cannot be modified
+            - In case it is of local type, it will be automatically deleted by default and cannot be modified
-            - For a cloud disk paid by configuration,  the default value is True
+            - In case it is Pay By Configuration Cloud Disk Service of cloud type, It is True by default and can be modified
+            - In case it is monthly package Cloud Disk Service of cloud type, it is False by default and cannot be modified
     - Data Disk
         - Disk classification, data disks only support cloud
         - The type of cloud disk can be ssd or premium-hdd
         - Disk Size
             - premium-hdd: Range[20, 3000] GB, Step Size: 10G
             - ssd: Range[20, 1000] GB, Step Size: 10G
+            - hdd.std1、ssd.gp1、ssd.io1: Scope [20-16000]GB, and the step length is 10GB
         - Auto-delete
-            - True by default.
-For a cloud disk under the monthly package, this parameter does not take effect
-            - A snapshotId can be specified to create a cloud disk
+            - It is automatically deleted by default.
+In case of monthly package Cloud Disk Service, the parameter is invalid
         - You can create a disk from a snapshot
     - The VM with a local disk as its system disk can attach with 8 cloud disks
     - The VM with a cloud disk as its system disk can attach with another 7 cloud disks